simpi21/dialog-contact-form/readme.txt

 == Screenshots ==

 1. Screenshot of Dialog Contact Form on Dialog.
+2. Screenshot of Dialog Contact Form on Page.
-2. Screenshot of Dialog Contact Form of Setting Page.
+3. Screenshot of Dialog Contact Form of Setting Page.

 == Changelog ==

-= Master =
+= version 2.0.0 - 2017-08-10 =
 * Added     - Re-write from core.
 * Added     - No JavaScript dependency, Written in vanilla JavaScript.
 * Added     - Design for modern browser but also works for older browsers.